arjavlad/nodejs-expressjs-mongodb-backend/README.md

    - Protected endpoints require a valid JWT token in the `Authorization` header
    - The token should be in the format: `Bearer <your-jwt-token>`
    - JWT tokens are obtained through the authentication endpoints

-## Payment Setup

-### Stripe Integration

-This project uses Stripe for handling payments.
-To set up Stripe, you need to configure the following environment variables:

-- `STRIPE_SECRET_KEY`: Your Stripe secret key for server-side operations.
-- `STRIPE_PUBLISHABLE_KEY`: Your Stripe publishable key for client-side operations.
-- `STRIPE_WEBHOOK_SECRET`: Your Stripe webhook secret for handling webhook events.

-### Payment Flow

-1. **Create Payment Intent**: The server creates a payment intent using the Stripe API.
-2. **Client-Side Payment**: The client uses the payment intent to complete the payment.
-3. **Webhook Handling**: The server handles webhook events from Stripe to process successful or failed payments.

-For more information, refer to the [Stripe documentation](https://stripe.com/docs).

 ### Running the Application